 Read more about self-reliance grants programs in 2019 here.

-Please see the Catalog of goods produced by refugees and IDPs here.
+Please see the Catalogue of goods produced by refugees and IDPs here.

 Resettlement is a transfer of refugees from the country in which they have applied for asylum (for example, Ukraine), to another country which ultimately accepts them for permanent settlement.